-- Classification AA or A is assigned to waters used as a source of drinking water. - Classification B indicates a best usage for swimming and other contact recreation, but not for drinking water. - Classification C is for waters supporting fisheries and suitable for non contact activities. - The lowest classification and standard is D.
+- Classification AA or A is assigned to waters used as a source of drinking water. - Classification B indicates a best usage for swimming and other contact recreation, but not for drinking water. - Classification C is for waters supporting fisheries and suitable for non-contact activities. - The lowest classification and standard is D.

-Waters with classifications A, B, and C may also have a standard of (T), indicating that it may support a trout population, or (TS), indicating that it may support trout spawning (TS).
+Waters with classifications A, B, and C may also have a standard of (T), indicating that the waters may support a trout population, or (TS), indicating that the waters may support trout spawning (TS).
 Special requirements apply to sustain these waters that support these valuable and sensitive fisheries resources.

 Certain waters of the state are protected on the basis of their classification.
-Streams and small water-bodies located in the course of a stream with a classification of AA, A, or B, or with a classification of C with a standard of (T) or (TS) are collectively referred to as "protected streams," and are subject to the stream protection provisions of the Protection of Waters regulations.
+Streams and small waterbodies located in the course of a stream with a classification of AA, A, or B, or with a classification of C with a standard of (T) or (TS) are collectively referred to as "protected streams," and are subject to the stream protection provisions of the Protection of Waters regulations.

-Small ponds and lakes with a surface area of 10 acres or less, located within the course of a stream, are considered to be part of a stream and are subject to regulation under the stream protection category of NYS DEC Protection of Waters program.
+Small ponds and lakes with a surface area of 10 acres or less, located within the course of a stream, are considered to be part of a stream and are subject to regulation under the stream protection category of the DEC Protection of Waters program.

 Environmental Resource Mapper.
-The Environmental Resource Mapper (ERM), a new web-based interactive mapping application developed by DEC that can be used to identify protected streams based on their classification.
-ERM can also be used to create simple maps that can be submitted as part of the Protection of Waters Permit Application process, or contact the Department of Environmental Conservation regional office responsible for the area in which the watercourse is located.
+This new web-based interactive mapping application developed by the DEC can be used to identify protected streams based on their classification.
+It can also be used to create simple maps that can be submitted as part of the Protection of Waters Permit Application process.

-EPA is promoting an overhaul of the 303(d) program that will allow for methods other than TMDL's to be used to improve water quality.
-The overhaul will also give states more flexibility to prioritize water bodies and provide protection for high priority water bodies that are not currently impaired.
-NYS DEC is in the process of implementing this program.
+The EPA is promoting an overhaul of the 303(d) program that will allow for methods other than TMDLs to be used to improve water quality.
+The overhaul will also give states more flexibility to prioritize waterbodies and provide protection for high priority waterbodies that are not currently impaired.
+The DEC is in the process of implementing this program.9